mrenrich84/CV/README.md

 I can be very passionated at the task I have been given, striving to deliver my best product.
 Where I have seen others shy away from difficulties, I mostly take the challenge and push to overcome obstacles.

-#### Thorough testing and attention to detail
+#### Code craftmanship and thorough testing
 During Makers Academy I learned about and falled in love with "beautiful code".
 My mission as a coder become to deliver the most "beatiful code" possible, meaning code that is:
 - clear: code reads almost as plain English and it's flow can be quickly followed and understood;
 - elegant: code algorithms are neat and efficient at the same time;
 - malleable: code welcomes changes and extensions.

-TDD was another revelation and I cannot think about surviving in this world without it.
+TDD was another revelation: I found it so beatiful and easy to code with tests on your side and I cannot think about surviving in this world without it.

+#### Attention to detail
+I my pasts professional experiences, I have been responsible of archiving file systems with no clear structures where naming where almost random and everything was messed up, worked on logs where colleagues were taking notes for themselves only (sometimes not even in English!) and appreciated companies that constrain everybody to work on standards.
+There I learned the importance of being a details maniac and consider your colleagues while working on a project.

 #### Numbers freak
 A good part of hydrographic surveying involves filtering data on statistic models (Standard Deviation and 95% confidence as basic examples).